CS

 The BMW M2 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the RAM 1500 gets a 8.4-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The BMW M2 stands out with head-up display and Harman Kardon audio that you will not find on the RAM 1500.
-The RAM 1500 counters with power tailgate.
+The BMW M2 stands out with Apple CarPlay, ventilated seats and Harman Kardon audio that you will not find on the RAM 1500.
+The RAM 1500 counters with wireless Apple CarPlay/Android Auto, heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.

 Interior trim differs: the BMW M2 gets merino leather upholstery while the RAM 1500 offers cloth.